genomicepidemiology/SpanSeq/README.md

   Minimum distance between partitions and amount of partitions created.

   -c MIN_DIST, --min_dist MIN_DIST
                         Maximum distance value between two sequences allowed to be in different bins/machines.
 The value must be between 0 and 1.
 The closer to one, the most restrictive the algorithm will be.
   -b BINS, --bins BINS  It can be a number or a list of numbers.
 If it is a number, is the amount of bins/machines the data is splitted on.
-If a list, is the proportion of data in each bin/machine
+If a list, is the proportion of data in each
+                        bin/machine

 Makespan arguments:
   -mP {DBF,DFF}, --makespanProcess {DBF,DFF}
                         Method on the makespan step.
 The options can be DBF (Decreasing Best First/Longest Processing Time (LPT)) or DFF (Decreasing First Fit)
   -mW {none,logX,powX,expX}, --makespanWeights {none,logX,powX,expX}
                         Weighting method on the makespan step.
-The options can be: none: Do not weigh clusters logX: Weigh one plus logarithmicly with base X powX: Weigh polynomial with exponent X expX:
-                        Weigh exponential with exponential base X
+The options can be: none: Do not weigh clusters logX: Weigh one plus logarithmicly with base X powX: Weigh polynomial with exponent X expX: Weigh exponential with exponential base X -mI MAKESPANIMBALANCED, --makespanImbalanced MAKESPANIMBALANCED
+                        Do makespan of the clusters also accounting for the class/output/prediction of the data.
+It is useful for cases where data imbalance is a concern.
+If used, it should point to a tab separated file where each row is a sequence, and the first column should contain the names of those sequences.
+If each sequence can only have one class, the next column should have the class of each sequence.
+If each sequence can have multiple classes, each column should point to class, and it should be marked with '1's the classes that each sequence belongs to.

 Technical arguments:
   -n THREADS, --threads THREADS